 What is the typical MFA student course load?

 CRWR MFA students take 9-16 credit hours each term.
 CRWR workshops and seminars are each generally three hours long with a short break in the middle, once each week.
 Because CRWR Writing & Conferences are one-on-one tutorials, the duration varies with each instructor.
 A student's schedule for each term usually consists of a Workshop, a Seminar, and a Writing & Conference (replaced by Thesis hours in the second year), although this can vary slightly depending on course availability.
 In addition, students seeking second-year funding take composition pedagogy courses (through the Department of English) during Winter and/or Spring term(s) of their first year.

 How large are the workshops?

-The limit for each workshop is 15 students, but they are usually smaller.
+The limit for each workshop is 10 students.